 Natural Noto Hiba Chopsticks

-The chopsticks come decoratively tied with sanada himo, a tightly woven traditional Japanese cotton ribbon.
-The butterfly-shaped tying pattern is after the wrapping pattern of Japanese sward handles.
-The sanada himo can be cut to make bookmarks.
+The chopsticks are decoratively tied with sanada himo, a tightly woven traditional Japanese cotton tape.
+The butterfly-shaped knots are modeled after the wrapping pattern of Japanese katana handles.

-- Material: Hiba (Taujopsis dolabrate) grown and processed in Ishikawa
+- Hiba (Taujopsis dolabrate) grown and processed in Ishikawa

-- After use, wash chopsticks with water and dry naturally.
+- Hand wash with water and dry naturally.
 Do not use dishwasher.

 - Made in Japan

-The Ishikawa Local Timber Revitalization Project is a not-for-profit organization founded in 2013 by a group of young leaders in various sectors of forestry to promote a healthy and sustainable growth of local forestry.
-Their first project was to create and market Natural Noto Hiba Chopsticks.
+The Ishikawa Local Timber Revitalization Project is a not-for-profit organization founded in 2013 to promote the healthy and sustainable growth of local forests.
+They teamed up with the Kosumi Chopstick Studio, which produces chopsticks using old-fashioned machinery, to create Natural Noto Hiba Chopsticks.